videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/concept-and-architecture.md

 ### `1.
 Meeting / Room`

-- Meeting or Room objects in the VideoSDK provide a virtual place for participants to interact and engage in real-time voice, video, and screen-sharing sessions.
+- Meeting or Room object in the VideoSDK provide a virtual place for participants to interact and engage in real-time voice, video, and screen-sharing sessions.
 The object is in charge of handling media streams and participant communication.

 - Meeting or Room can be uniquely identified by `meetingId` or `roomId`.